-Make any changes as gradual as possible to avoid stress.
-Remember, dog pregnancy can be a difficult and time, especially if it’s her first litter, so she’ll need extra love and care.
+Make any changes as gradual as possible to avoid putting your pregnant dog through extra stress.
+Remember, dog pregnancy can be a difficult time, especially if it’s her first litter, so she’ll need more love and care from her owner.

 - water for your dog to drink between births

 - some food and drinks for yourself

 - somewhere comfortable for you and your dog

 - milk substitute for the mother after giving birth and some syringes or small feeding bottles for the puppies, just in case

 Just because the dog pregnancy is over, doesn’t mean your work is done.
 Puppies can’t regulate their body temperature for at least a week, so they’ll need to be kept warm.
 Keep unnatural light to a minimum in the first three weeks too, while their eyes are still closed, and they can’t see or hear.
 Prepare an enclosed space where the pups can get used to light and sound gradually.